FirelyTeam/firely-docs/vonk/features/snapshot.rst

 Snapshot generation
 ===================

-Vonk is capable of generating a Snapshot for a StructureDefinition.
+Vonk is capable of generating a snapshot for a StructureDefinition.
 This operation is not defined in the FHIR Specification.

 You can invoke this operation with
 ::

-    POST <vonk-endpoint>/StructureDefinition/$Snapshot
+    POST <vonk-endpoint>/StructureDefinition/$snapshot

 * The body must contain the StructureDefinition that you want filled with a fresh snapshot.
 The StructureDefinition may contain an existing snapshot, it will be ignored.
 * The Content-Type header must match the format of the body (application/fhir+json or application/fhir+xml)